-Sometimes abbreviated as PWD (not to be confused with the Linux pwd command), a password is a set of secret characters or words utilized to gain access to a computer, web page, network resource, or data.
+Sometimes abbreviated as PW and PWD, a password is a set of secret characters or words used to authenticate access to a digital system.
 Passwords help ensure that computers or data can only be accessed by those who have been granted the right to view or access them.

 Strong password - Term used to describe a password that is an effective password that would be difficult to break.
 Often a strong password has between six and ten characters (the more the better), numbers, other characters, and both upper and lowercase characters.
 Below is an example of a strong password.

 Weak password - A password that is not an effective password because it's easy to remember.
 Names, birth dates, phone numbers, and easily guessable words are considered weak passwords.
 Below is an example of a weak password.